 Infants, toddlers, children and youth are integral members of the body of Christ.
 The church is incomplete without them.

-There are four age groups that meet throughout the school year.
-High school, Middle School, 2nd-6th graders and Prek3-1st Grade.
+There are three age groups that meet within the church.
+Youth group which is middle and high school combined, 2nd-5th graders and Prek3-1st Grade.
 These small groups focus on growing their faith as well as their relationships with God and one another.

 - Middle and High school meet every Sunday from 11:30-1:30